Corallimorphus profundus

 Corallimorphus profundus is a species of corals in the genus Corallimorphus.
 It lives in marine habitats.
 This species can be found in the Southern Ocean and in New Zealand.

-C. profundus is considered a deep water species that most closely resembles the scleractinians: stony corals.
-Based on their morphological properties and genome organization, they are heavily scleractinian like in comparison to all other corallimorharians.
+Corallimorphus profundus is considered a deep water species that most closely resembles the scleractinians: stony corals.
+Based on their morphological properties and genome organization, they are heavily scleractinian like in comparison to all other corallimorpharians.
 This makes C. profundus an early diverging species that holds a key role in the coral to corallimorpharia transition.